Psychology

 This course examines the history of psychology with a focus on racism and colonial power embedded in psychology and the psychological sciences more broadly.
 Students will grapple with primary and secondary sources which prompt them to think critically about the past and present of psychology and the ways in which systems of race, gender, and class inequality interact with major institutions, systems, and their own research practices.
 Students will study the historical relationship between the “mind sciences” and the intertwined systems/institutions of white supremacy/racial hierarchy, cisheteropatriarchy, capitalism, empire, and colonialism from the 17th century to the present.
 Students will also examine the role some psychologists and related scientists and scholars have played in challenging and resisting those same intertwined systems and institutions.
 This course is interdisciplinary in that, in addition to studying works by psychologists, students will study, analyze, and critique works in other fields – such as history, anthropology, ethnic studies, and postcolonial studies – which are relevant to understanding the historical development of the psychological sciences.

-PSYC 702a or b, Current Work in CognitionWoo-Kyoung Ahn
+PSYC 702a, Current Work in CognitionWoo-Kyoung Ahn

 A weekly seminar in which students, staff, and guests report on their research in cognition and information processing.